Order These Takeout and Delivery Dishes in Chicago Right Now

 Galit is typically one of the toughest reservations in town, but they’re offering a daily rotating selection of their most popular dishes for takeout.
 Galit fans and newbies alike will enjoy the ultra-smooth hummus paired with coal-fired pita or labneh with sumac and sesame.
 Crispy falafel and a braised beef shank are other fantastic options.
-Bottles of wine and beer, plus cocktail kits are also available to add onto your takeout meal.
+Bottles of wine and beer, plus cocktail mixers are also available to add onto your takeout meal.

-Cost: $9 for hummus, $13 for labneh.
-Orders can be placed online and curbside pickup is available from 3-8pm Tuesday-Saturday.
+Cost: $10 for hummus, $13 for labneh.
+Orders can be placed online and curbside pickup and delivery is available.

 Order curbside pickup or delivery from the low and slow BBQ masters at Smoque.
 The famous brisket can be yours sliced or chopped and paired with a side like slaw, cornbread, beans, or mac and cheese.

 Cost: $17.45, call 773-545-7427 or place a pickup or delivery order online.

-While Naoki Sushi shut down in December, it’s re-emerging as a limited time delivery-only restaurant.
+While Naoki Sushi shut down in December, it’s re-emerging as a delivery-only restaurant.
 Classics like the Rainbow Roll with tuna, salmon, shrimp, cucumber, and avocado are on the menu for you to mix and match with other maki, sashimi, and nigiri, or opt for the dinner for two with miso soup, two types of nigiri and two types of maki.

 Cost: $18 for Rainbow Roll, $49 for dinner for two.
 Order via Grubhub or call 312-428-3548.